CledsonVilanculo/JavaSpaceInvaders/README.md

 - The game now works with a keyboard (to change the keys, just modify the file in `assets/controls`), it will only recognize the chosen keys if you use Java's KeyBlinding system (if it's a letter, just capitalize it), there's an example in `assets/controlsExmaple.png`

-- The game now has background music and sound effects, thanks [Classic Gaming](https://classicgaming.cc/)
+- The game now has sound effects, thanks [Classic Gaming](https://classicgaming.cc/)

 - The game now saves the high score